UNCLASSIFIED (U)

 11 FAM 815.2 Timing of Meeting Notice

 a.
-Advisory committees must publish a notice of each meeting in the Federal Register at least 15 calendar days prior to the meeting date, except in exceptional circumstances, in which case the DFO must consult with L/M and must include, in the Federal Register notice, the specific reason for holding the meeting with less than 15 days' notice (see subparagraph b(3) of this section).
+FACA requires that advisory committees publish a notice of each meeting in the Federal Register at least 15 calendar days prior to the meeting date (but see para b., below) except in exceptional circumstances, in which case the DFO must consult with L/M and must include, in the Federal Register notice, the specific reason for holding the meeting with less than 15 days' notice (see subparagraph b(3) of this section).
 A sample notice is at 11 FAM Exhibit 815.2(1).

 b.
 The office supporting the advisory committee: